 One Ring to rule them all

-I started off by nipping some mail round to my mates house and seeing his 3D printer set up in his front window.
+I started off by nipping some mail round to my mate’s house and seeing his 3D printer set up in his front window.
 I watched for a minute (he was out) to see one of these being printed.
 Next thing I almost shat myself as his wife appeared in the window!
 I handed her the mail and she showed me a completed one and explained it’s a cover for the Alexa.
-(Personally I have Google Home, but my mate has a habit of making bad life choices).
+(Personally, I have Google Home, but my mate has a habit of making bad life choices).
 Anyway.
-I begged to take it off her and she just tell him she’s lost it.
+I begged to take it off her, and she can just tell him she’s lost it.

 The above was printed on a Creality CR10s using the stock nozzle and the reel you get in the box. essentially, my mate threw this together and started printing, this was about the 5th thing he printed. so things like the ridges you can see will reduce as he tweaks the settings.

 Check out the video below for a review of the Creality CR10 and just what you can accomplish with tweaked settings

 So, I snuck his creation home and swiftly popped out my airbrush to slap down a primer coat of Stynylrez Black Primer.
 It looks silvery here, but trust me it’s black, that’s just the shine from 2x 2000 lumen daylight bulbs.

 Next, a coat of Retributor Armour, again this was through an Airbrush, I just mixed in some screen-wash to get it to the right consistency, but I was way to heavy with the brush.
 And I spilled a good amount out of my cup as I was spraying.
 Again though, this was done in a rush as you’ll see in the next step.
 It was necessary to do this quick (like, within an hour including equipment set-up as he was coming over and I wanted to surprise him).